 The single responsibility principle does not only improve the technical quality of the code but also makes it better to understand.
 Some might argue that this is over-engineered, which might be true, but this argument doesn’t consider the importance of readability and understanding the code.

-The class was not renamed at the time of writing this for good reasons, but will be renamed to HorseIdentifierHelper.
-For the time being it will be the ambiguous “Helper”, because it deals with two concerns: Validation and conversion, which should be split as well (Single Responsibility principle from the SOLID principles), but might not be very pragmatic in this case.
+The class was not renamed at the time of writing this for good reasons, but it will be renamed to HorseIdentifierHelper.
+For the time being it will be the ambiguous “Helper”, because it deals with two concerns: Validation and conversion, which should be split as well (Single Responsibility principle from the SOLID principles), but might not always be very pragmatic in this case.

 The ultimate goal should be to have a HorseIdentifierValidator and a HorseIdentifierConversion class, using the validator, would improve the understandability greatly.